benyakirten/benyakir-writes/README.md

 >> 4. Added memoization to most components that processed posts (mostly filters)
 >> 5. I noticed that the latestUpdate field on my WordPress blog was giving dates as d/m/y instead of m/d/y, which was causing errors.
 >> 6. A whole lot of minor fixes I should've written down as I was doing them like random log statements I forgot to delete.
 Oh, I remembered another one right now.
 The logo now longer errors out if the static query cannot retrieve the icon.
+> 9/24/2021: A humongous amount of changes:
+>> 1. I figured out what the problem was with testing the button component.
+I just had to let jest run through the timers so that unit test is nwo functioning
+>> 2. Filter pages now use pagination with a few options to customize them.
+It streamlines things, reduces load time and increases accessibility.
+>> 3. Made some minor accessibility changes to the sidebar - more changes coming int he future
+>> 4. I changed cards to use a monospace font.
+This way how much space the content is relatively equal per word (minus line breaks)
+>> 5. All data for the filters is created during the static build process, much like the global search items.
+This way they are generated at build time and not whenever the page is loaded.
+There are a number of additional effeciency I added into this (it was my plan to do it separately, but it worked out this way).
+>> 6. The content/excerpt is limited to 150-200 words depending on the category
+>> 7. The meta criteria is generated as a hashtable.
+This limits search time to O(n * m) (instead of of O(m * n * o)), though n is an array of length 1-2 usually.
+To go with this, the filters now use the hashtable instead of the string to filter.
+The one disadvantage is that partially completed search strings will now no longer give the results for the full string (such as typing 'ap' instead of 'api').
+This, however, I think is worth it because the slight decrease in functionality greatly increases effeciency - words for a programmer to die by.
+>> 8. Decreased the debounce timeout for the filter string to search for the items.
+600ms felt like it was loading something instead of waiting for the input to be complete.
+250ms now gives the user a moment to search.
+>> 9. Unit tests have been fixed to work with these new changes.